-The Board of Directors is also responsible for reviewing and approving the company's strategic, operational and financial plan, as well as the company's corporate structure.
+The Board of Directors is also responsible for examining and approving the company's strategic, operational and financial plan, as well as the Group's corporate structure.

-The Company's risk management policies are defined to ensure that the risks faced by the Company are identified and analyzed, appropriate limits and controls are established, and risks and compliance with established limits are monitored.
+The Group's risk management policies are defined in such a way as to ensure that the risks faced by the Group are identified and analyzed, appropriate limits and controls are established, and the risks and compliance with the established limits are monitored.
 The risk management policies and systems are regularly reviewed to reflect changes in market conditions and changes in the Company's activities.
-The Company, through its training and management standards and procedures, seeks to develop an orderly and constructive control environment in which all employees understand their roles and obligations.
+The Group, through its training and management standards and procedures, seeks to develop an orderly and constructive control environment in which all employees understand their roles and obligations.

-The company's internal audit oversees how management monitors compliance with risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks it faces.
-The Company's activities expose it to a number of financial risks: market risk (including foreign exchange risk, interest rate risk, price risk), credit risk and liquidity risk.
+The Group's internal audit oversees how management monitors compliance with risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks it faces.

+The Group's activities expose it to a number of financial risks: market risk (including foreign exchange risk, interest rate risk, price risk), credit risk and liquidity risk.

-The company is exposed to the following risks:
+The Group is exposed to the following risks: